krygennadij/dmuxa-mysite/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Gennady Igorevich Kruchkov is a researcher at the GPS Academy of the Russian Ministry of Emergency Situations.
+His research interests include fire resistance of building structures, calculation of fire hazards, safe evacuation of people.
+He leads a group of researchers who perform calculations in Ansys Mechanical, Ansys Fluent, Pyrosim, Pathfinder and other software packages.
 {style="text-align: justify;"}